 Patients experiencing the early stages of carpal tunnel syndrome can often use non-surgical treatments like wrist splints and medications to reduce inflammation and relieve symptoms.
 However, when nonsurgical treatments fail to provide relief, and symptoms persist for an extended period of time, surgery may be the only way to improve the condition.
 Dr. Jacobson is one of the few specialists in the country to offer endoscopic carpal tunnel release surgery under local anesthesia.
 Patients frequently prefer this minimally invasive surgical method over open carpal tunnel release surgery — which is performed using comparatively larger incisions — because the recovery is quicker, and it results in less scarring.

 During endoscopic carpal tunnel surgery, Dr. Jacobson will make a small incision in your wrist and use a tiny camera (endoscope) to view the carpal tunnel.
 He will then use small instruments to divide the ligament that is pressing down on the carpal tunnel to release the pressure on the median nerve and relieve symptoms.

 Schedule a Consultation Today

-If you have been experiencing painful or tingling sensations in your hand or wrist, you may be suffering from carpal tunnel syndrome.
+If you have been experiencing pain or tingling sensations in your hand or wrist, you may have carpal tunnel syndrome.
 We can diagnosis your problem and begin planning treatment during a personal consultation.
 Contact our practice to schedule an appointment.